-Employer of record can help you with your basic hiring needs and make the recruitment process in another country much less arduous and complicated.
-However, as EORs work in a specific way, they might not be the perfect solution for your recruiting needs.
+EORs work in a specific way, so they might not be the perfect solution for your recruiting needs.
 Check out the employer of record pros and cons in our article and find out whether this is the right option for your HR needs.

-What is an EOR and how can it help your business?
+What is an employer of record and how can it help your business?

 Employer of record is a third-party agency that takes all of your hiring, recruiting and HR processes upon itself.
 EORs do not replace your own human resources division, it mostly augments it.
 Why would you need augmentation of your HR?
 Well, when you are hiring people from outside the country your business operates in, you would need to open a subsidiary in each of the countries you plan to recruit in.
 To put this in simpler terms: if your company is based in the US and you would like to hire someone in Australia, you would need to register your business there.
 Registering a company entails a lot of different laws you must comply with; if you want to recruit there or operate your business there.
 However, there is an alternative to hiring employees globally, without the need for a subsidiary - EOR.
 Hiring people through the employer of record services means you don't have to have a company locally.
 Instead, your global employees are hired on behalf of your company which is sometimes exactly what your business needs.

 What does an employer of record service actually do for you?

 - Takes care of all administrative tasks regarding employment locally

 - Takes care of onboarding

 - Sets up the contract in accordance with the local employment laws

 - Supplies local benefits administration such as health insurance